t-freger/ram/docs/docs/administration/jobs.md

 # Jobs

-The `immich-server` responds to API requests for data and files for the web and mobile app.
-To do this quickly and reliably, it offloads most other work to `immich-microservices` in the form of _jobs_.
+The `ram-server` responds to API requests for data and files for the web and mobile app.
+To do this quickly and reliably, it offloads most other work to `ram-microservices` in the form of _jobs_.
 Simply put, a job is a request to process data in the background.
 Jobs are picked up automatically by microservices containers.

 When a new asset is uploaded it kicks off a series of jobs, which include metadata extraction, thumbnail generation, machine learning tasks, and storage template migration, if enabled.
 To view the status of a job navigate to the Administration -> Jobs page.